The Quintessential Compact

 A standard USB flash drive plugged into the front-panel USB port serves as media for direct 2-track recording in mp3 format.
 There’s no need to carry external recording equipment around, and the recording can be handed to performers as soon as the show is finished, for example.
 Sound files in mp3, AAC, or WMA format saved on the flash drive from a computer or other source can be played back too, for convenient BGM or sound effects without the need for extra playback equipment.

 The QL series consoles even make live multitrack recording easy.
 With Dante Virtual Soundcard software it becomes possible to transfer audio directly to a Windows or Mac computer connected to the Dante network.
-With an appropriate DAW such as Steinberg Nuendo Live (sold separately) running on the computer, up to 64 tracks can be recorded simultaneously.
+With an appropriate DAW such as Steinberg Nuendo Live (bundled) running on the computer, up to 64 tracks can be recorded simultaneously.
 In addition to being the best way to create professional quality recordings of live performances, this capability is ideal for creating the tracks needed for virtual sound checks.

 Expandable Capacity and Functionality